langston-barrett/write-yourself-a-scheme-in-agda/README.md

 ## Progress

-The following lists the parts of ["Write Yourself A Scheme"] and whether or not they're implemented:
+The following lists the parts of ["Write Yourself A Scheme"][wyas] and whether or not they're implemented:

  - [x] First Steps: Compiling and running
  - [x] Parsing